The Saloon or the Wretched Hive

 - Fallout 3, in contrast, has Colin Moriarty, the inexplicably Irish owner of Megaton's main saloon.
 He lets his browbeaten ghoul debt-slave Gob serve the drinks, forces his worker Nova to prostitute herself to customers, and has the connections and blackmail material to rival Sheriff Simms as Megaton's boss.
 He's part of the main questline, so players will have to either bribe him (or break into his files) for information on where to go next, though he'll also offer you payment if you go kill his former worker Silver, since she ran out on him.
 Many players enjoy making the world a better place by killing Moriarty, so that Gob takes over the bar, Nova stops selling herself, and Silver starts a new life in peace.

 - Trudy of the Prospector's Saloon in Goodsprings is the nice kind.
-She is willing to help form a militia when the Powder Gangers came knocking.
+She is willing to help form a militia when the Powder Gangers came knocking, though you have to sweet-talk her first.